 - Prices are in Kenya Shillings (Kshs)

 - Prices normally change from time to time.
-There are occasional promotions whereby you can get an app for half the price.
+There are occasional promotions whereby you can get an app for half the price or lower.
 The holidays are fast approaching so you should watch out for good offers on the Play Store.
 Also, developers are free to revise pricing of their apps from time to time.

 I do have several other premium apps that I really like and use on a day to day basis ranging from games like Asphalt 8 to root apps like Titanium Backup.
 I’ll pen down something on those later on.
 I just wanted to highlight a small bunch of apps that appeal to everyone.
 Not everyone is a gamer or loves rooting and modding their devices like I do.